nmessias/tome/README.md

 bun run dev
 ```

-Access Inkwell from your e-ink device's browser:
+Access Tome from your e-ink device's browser:
 ```
 http://<your-server-ip>:3000
 ```

 ## Setup

-1. Navigate to `/setup` on Inkwell
+1. Navigate to `/setup` on Tome
 2. Copy your session cookies from your browser:
    - For Royal Road: `.AspNetCore.Identity.Application`
    - Optional: `cf_clearance` (for Cloudflare)